rafaqz/Rasters.jl/docs/src/tutorials/spatial_mean.md

 ## Computing the spatial mean

 Now we can compute the average precipitation per square meter.
-First, we compute total precipitation per grid cell:
+First, we compute total precipitation over each grid cell.
+(The units of this Raster will be m^2 * mm, which happens to be equal to liter.)

 ````@example cellarea
 precip_per_area = masked_precip .* masked_areas
 ````

-We can sum this to get the total precipitation per square meter across Chile:
+We can sum this to get the total precipitation across Chile:

 ````@example cellarea
 total_precip = sum(skipmissing(precip_per_area))